AyaanM/financial-analysis-rag/implementationInfo.md

     need to retrieve data with vector embeddings, allows to search for meaning and similarities data is unstructured, need to find similar vectors in vector space

+### Embedding Model
+- Use of ~text-embedding-ada-002~ initially
+  - Cost: ~0.0001 cents per token
+  - General embedding model, runs on cloud, fast run, low cost
+- For scalabiilty can switch to ~FinBert~ (Open Source Hugging Face)[https://huggingface.co/ProsusAI/finbert]
+  - No cost if embeddings are done locally -> no per token costs, but requires alot of GPU resources
+  - Fine tuned on financial analysis text